ecorone2/Wordclouds_Otamendi_World_Cup/README.md

 # Wordclouds for Otamendi comments

-Plotting words associated with soccer player Nicolas Otamendi in soccer subreddit.
+Plotting words associated with soccer player Nicolas Otamendi in the soccer subreddit.

-Click on .md to view code and results.
+Click on the **Otamendi_wordclouds.md** file to view the code and results.